Powerlated/BOSS-TONE-STUDIO-for-Linux/README.md

 ### Building

-To build the application and place the resulting packages in a directory named `out/`, run:
+To build the application and place the resulting packages (.deb, .rpm, .AppImage) in a directory named `out/`, run:

 ```
 docker build . -o out
 ```

+## Developing

 ## Supported BOSS TONE STUDIO Versions